Air Med “101”

 Who can request a MedEvac transport?

-Physicians, Nurses, Pre-hospital personnel, Law Enforcement and any other personnel determined by state or local protocols.
+Physicians, medically trained first responders at the accident scene or other personnel determined by state or local protocols.

 What are the types of medical conditions for which patients are flown?